jaeyk/jaeyk.github.io/index.md

 My research focuses on urban and local politics, identity politics, civic engagement, and policy implementation in the United States, Canada, and East Asia.
 I investigate how public policy, historical legacies, and social geography shape the lived experience of marginalized people and how these disadvantaged groups collectively respond to discrimination and injustice.
 Additionally, I am interested in using big data and machine learning to map the geography of civic inequality in the US and other countries.
 I frequently collaborate with government agencies, such as the state governments of California, New York, Colorado, and New Mexico and the federal Office of Evaluation Sciences (OES), to design human-centered technology interventions that reduce the administrative burdens in safety net programs.

-I study the following topics within specific urban and local contexts:
+I study the following topics within specific **urban and local contexts**:

 1. **Identity politics**: Understanding the Boundaries of Solidarity in Identity Politics
 2. **Civic engagement**: Mapping Civil Society and Empowering Democracy